tietomaakari/ibuddy-lkm/README.md

 	options usbhid quirks=0x1130:0x0001:0x0004

 This removes the i-buddy from the control of usbhid subsystem.

+If your system uses initrd, that should be updated also:

+	update-initramfs -u

 You'll have to reboot the machine (or uninstall and reload 'usbhid' module) before this happens.